 If the employee onboarding process is designed to get a new hire acquainted with your company and settled into their role, the main goal of employee offboarding is to help employees leave your company and make sure that the team can run smoothly once they’re gone.

 A successful offboarding procedure has the added benefit of educating your organization on why people are leaving, as well as what employees like and dislike about working there.

 Employee offboarding can be defined as the procedure required to transition a departing employee when they leave a company.
 During this process, the employee and their manager go through a series of measures to ensure that the employee leaves the company amicably, and that the team can function successfully in their absence.

 Steps in the offboarding process can include delegating previously handled responsibilities, conducting an exit interview, training a new team member, and fulfilling HR requirements such as returning office equipment.

-Template: The must-have's of an employee offboarding process
+Template: The must-haves of an employee offboarding plan

 The offboarding process should also make the departing employee feel valued and respected.
 This will be their last interaction with your organization, so you’ll want them to leave full of positives.
 This might encourage them to recommend future employees, or even your company’s products and services.